Analysis of excited quark propagator effects on neutron charge form factor: Neutron charge form factor in PCQM

 (d) Self-energy II (SE II) diagram:

 \end{widetext}

-The energy shifts $\Delta \mathcal{E}_\alpha$ in the above equations can be determined through the energy levels listed in Table~\ref{tab:energy}, and the corresponding quark wavefunctions of the ground and excited states are as shown in Fig.~\ref{fig:QWF2}. $G_E^n(Q^2)\big|_{SE:II}$ and $G_E^n(Q^2)\big|_{SE:II}$ respectively in Eq.~(\ref{eq:SEI}) and Eq.~(\ref{eq:SEII}) lead to the same results for the diagrams (c) and (d) of Fig.~\ref{fig:GEnFF} based on the T-symmetry, and then we label SE instead of the sum result of SE I and SE II diagrams in the following.
+The energy shifts $\Delta \mathcal{E}_\alpha$ in the above equations can be determined through the energy levels listed in Table~\ref{tab:energy}, and the corresponding quark wavefunctions of the ground and excited states are as shown in Fig.~\ref{fig:QWF2}. $G_E^n(Q^2)\big|_{SE:I}$ and $G_E^n(Q^2)\big|_{SE:II}$ respectively in Eq.~(\ref{eq:SEI}) and Eq.~(\ref{eq:SEII}) lead to the same results for the diagrams (c) and (d) of Fig.~\ref{fig:GEnFF} based on the T-symmetry, and then we label SE instead of the sum result of SE I and SE II diagrams in the following.
+It is noted that the $G_E^n(Q^2)$ is mainly attributed to the meson emission and re-absorption on the same quark in PCQM as shown in Fig.~\ref{fig:GEnFF}, while the diagram of meson exchange between two quarks is suppressed by the vertex function of $qq\pi$ system $F_{II0}(k)=0$ in Eq.~(\ref{eq:FII}).